A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

-Alex.pem and github-recover-codes.txt are also important files so let's move the home for safe keeping.
+Alex.pem and github-recover-codes.txt are also important files so let's move into my home for safe keeping.

     Chriss-MacBook-Air:Downloads chris$ ls